benwritescode/holobooks/multiplayer/server/README.txt

 # Okay, that's the end of the one time setup.
 # The rest of the steps should be performed each time you want to start the server.

 # Now we're ready to run the server executable with "make run".
 However, you should put it in a screen, so it will keep running after you disconnect from the server.
-First, we must run "script /dev/null" so we can "own" this shell, which allows us to use screen:
+First, we must run "script /dev/null" so we can "own" this shell, which allows us to use the "screen" command:
 script /dev/null

 # Next, create a screen:
 screen

-# now that you are in a screen, start the server executable:
+# Now that you are in a screen, start the server executable:
 make run

 # to disconnect from your screen, press CTRL-A, lift your fingers, and then press the D key